mozilla/identity-ops/docs/monitor.rst

 | production  | us-east-1 | https://monitor.identity.us-east-1.prod.mozaws.net/  |
 +-------------+-----------+------------------------------------------------------+

 These URLs use the `Identity Gateway`_ service which runs on the Graphite_ servers.
-This means to access them you'll need to authenticate with Persona using your email address which is on the `approved list of users`_.
+To access them you'll need to authenticate with Persona using your email address which is on the `approved list of users`_.

 Once you've authenticated with your email address you'll be presented with the Opsview application login screen.
 Here, login with the shared credentials which can be found at ``svn.mozilla.org/sysadmins/gpg/services/passwords.txt.gpg``.
 For staging you can login as either the read-only user ``identity`` with the password ``identity`` or as the administrator with the username ``admin`` and the password ``initial``.